Aims and objectives

 The physical condition of the manuscripts varies considerably, from immaculate, intact volumes to tattered shards of individual pages.
 Those in ‘fair’ condition are generally somewhat worn from use and age, whilst ‘poor’ manuscripts have suffered significant damage from water, insects, rodents, extreme age, heavy use, or have been badly stained by spills from butter lamps or butter tea.
 Fortunately, in many cases it is largely the margins that have been most severely damaged, and the text remains legible.
 In others, however, considerable portions of the leaves are missing or substantial amounts of text have been rendered illegible.

-H. H. Menri Trizin, the 33rd Abbot of Menri Monastery, expressed great interest in preserving and, especially, digitising the manuscripts and is fully supportive of this project.
-He is particularly eager to spread knowledge about his religion in the West where he feels that Bön has been unfairly overshadowed by popular and scholarly interest in Tibetan Buddhism.
+H. H. Menri Trizin, the 33rd Abbot of Menri Monastery, was particularly eager to spread knowledge about his religion in the West where he feels that Bön has been unfairly overshadowed by popular and scholarly interest in Tibetan Buddhism.
 Some small beginnings in the publication of Bön texts have been made in Europe and America (as well as in China and Japan), but these have barely scratched the surface of the wealth of texts that exist.
 Where Bön manuscripts are held elsewhere in the world, the focus has been on collecting and making accessible the canonical scriptures (the Tengyur commentaries as well as the primary source Kanjur) - but little else.
 Such collections have not produced copies or catalogues of the non-canonical commentaries and other primary sources of a strictly religious nature nor of the enormous amount of additional Bön literature relating to virtually every field of human endeavour that is to be found in Menri Monastery.